Me & Stevie

 I loved learning all the links within climbing, climbs and the people who made them and repeated them, their relationships with each other, their triumphs and secrets, joining it up, discovering the map of British climbing.

-Just as football is more than kicking a ball, climbing is more than pull ups, and it is this which makes it more than a sport.
+Just as football is more than kicking a ball, climbing is more than pull-ups, and it is this which makes it more than a sport.

-Back then Stevie was only known by people who knew Stevie, or had heard the many wild tales about him, or bent over some face or cliff - guide book in hand - and marvelled at the madness of the man.
+Back when Stevie was only known by people who knew Stevie, or had heard the many wild tales about him, or bent over some face or cliff - guide book in hand - and marvelled at the madness of the man.
 But Stevie was always more than just the climbs he did.

-He was world class, and he knew it, yet felt trapped in mundanity, ignored, passed over for lesser men.
+He was world-class, and he knew it, yet felt trapped in mundanity, ignored, passed over for lesser men.
 I also think he was the type of man who revelled in being a dark horse, and his ego was both offended by the lack of fame, but too big to seek it.
 And yet if you had top trumps in climbers, and you knew about climbing, then Stevie Haston was a card you’d want to have.

 The first time I saw Stevie in the flesh was at a slideshow at the Foundry in Sheffield.
 It was a cold evening, and the wall had the ambience of a bucket, not helped by the size of the audience.
-We cowered in Stevie’s presence - a knot of a man, in jeans and a fleece, hair tied back, an exotic creature just in from Chamonix, a spring coiled.
+We cowered in Stevie’s presence - a knot of a man, in jeans and a fleece, hair tied back, an exotic creature just in from Chamonix, a spring coil.
 He looked like he could be touring with some 70’s supergroup - or tango dancing in Buenos Aires - but you knew he was special.
 The small audience felt Stevie’s rage as if their very presence was an indictment to the lack of love the rest of Sheffield had Stevie.
 It was as if God himself had chosen Sheffield as the first night of his one-man show, but no one had turned up.
 But then that’s just Sheffield.

 For an hour and a half Stevie railed against the French, the Scots, the English, signalling out Jean-Christophe Lafaille for extra special treatment, describing how he made the second ascent of Lafaille’s hardest mixed route - then soloed it.
 You got the impression that if Stevie had died doing it, then it would have been worth it, just as long as he got his chance to prove he was the alpha male.